bg

 • Can I send USDT from an Ethereum (ERC20) wallet directly to my BEP20 wallet address?

-No, you cannot.
-They are on different blockchains.
-You must use a cross-chain bridge or send the funds to a centralised exchange that supports both networks, and then withdraw them on the correct (BEP20) network.
-Always ensure the sending and receiving networks match.
+No. They are on different blockchains.
+You must use a cross-chain bridge or a centralized exchange that supports both networks, then withdraw the funds on the correct (BEP20) network.
+Always ensure the sending and receiving networks match to avoid losing funds.

 • What happens if I lose my seed phrase?

-If you lose your seed phrase and also lose access to your wallet device (e.g., your phone breaks or is lost), your funds are permanently and irretrievably lost.
+If you lose your seed phrase and also lose access to your wallet device, your funds are permanently and irretrievably lost.
 There is no 'forgot password' option in self-custody.
 This is why securing your seed phrase offline is the most critical step.

 • Is a BEP20 wallet only for USDT?

-Not at all.
-A BEP20 wallet can hold any token that conforms to the BEP20 standard on the BNB Smart Chain.
-This includes BNB (which is required to pay for transaction fees), and thousands of other tokens from various DeFi and GameFi projects.
+No. A BEP20 wallet can hold any token that conforms to the BEP20 standard on the BNB Smart Chain.
+This includes BNB (which is required to pay for transaction fees) and thousands of other tokens from various DeFi and GameFi projects.

-• Why do I need to have some BNB in my wallet to send USDT?
+• Why do I need to have BNB in my wallet to send USDT?

 • How can I tell if a dApp is safe to connect my wallet to?

-While no method is foolproof, you can reduce risk by doing your research.
-Use reputable dApps that have been audited by third-party security firms.
-Check for active communities on platforms like Twitter and Discord.
-Be very wary of new, unproven platforms promising unrealistic returns, as they can contain malicious smart contracts designed to drain your wallet.
+While no method is foolproof, you can reduce risk by researching platforms thoroughly.
+Use reputable dApps that have been audited by third-party security firms and check for active communities on social media.
+Be wary of new, unproven platforms promising unrealistic returns, as they can contain malicious smart contracts designed to drain your wallet.

 Our website uses cookies.
 Our Cookie Policy